CatoMaior/nvcc4jupyter/README.md

 Forked from [andreinechaev/nvcc4jupyter](https://github.com/andreinechaev/nvcc4jupyter).
-The only difference is the position of the cuda executable.
+The only difference is the path of the cuda executable.

 ## NVCC Plugin for Jupyter notebook